Fiberwise criteria for Fourier--Mukai equivalences: Abstract

 \section{Abstract}

-We study the behavior of integral transforms under various forms of base change.
-In particular, we establish a yoga of local algebra and fibers to test for derived equivalences via integral transforms.
-This partially generalizes a result of Orlov to singular varieties and strengthens many results in the literature to arbitrary fields.
-Additionally, it provides new insight into fibrations and their singularities arising in more arithmetically flavored contexts (e.g.\ projective and flat schemes over a DVR).
+We study the behavior of integral transforms under base change.
+In particular, we establish a yoga of local algebra and fibers to test for derived equivalences or fully faithfulness via integral transforms.
+This generalizes a result of Orlov to singular varieties and strengthens several results in the literature by allowing arbitrary base fields.
+Additionally, it provides new insight into fibrations and their singularities in arithmetic settings (e.g.\ projective and flat schemes over a DVR).